mathgeotop/mathgeotop.github.io/_pages/about.md

    *Title of the paper.*
    arXiv:xxxx.xxxxx
 -->

+## Education
+- **Ph.D. in Mathematics** (2023.09 – Present)
+  The Chinese University of Hong Kong, Hong Kong

+- **Bachelor of Economics (Honors)** (2019.09 – 2023.06)
+  School of Economics, Shanghai University of Finance and Economics, China
+  *Graduated with Highest Honors, ranking 1st in the Honors Experimental Program (1/11) and 3rd overall (3/187).
+  Shanghai Outstanding Graduate; Two-time National Scholarship Recipient (2020-2021, 2021-2022).*

 ## Miscellanea
 I’m passionate about jazz and pop music.
 I play jazz guitar and regularly join jam sessions in Hong Kong.
 Since 2024, I've also been studying with [Daan Kleijn](https://www.daankleijn.com/).